mongodb/mongo-c-driver/CONTRIBUTING.md

 $ mongo --eval "db.createUser({user: 'admin', pwd: 'pass', roles: ['root']})" admin
 ```

-To authenticate against MongoDB 3.0+ requires SCRAM-SHA-1, which in turn
+Authentication in MongoDB 3.0 and later uses SCRAM-SHA-1, which in turn
-requires a driver built with OpenSSL:
+requires a driver built with SSL:

 ```
 $ ./configure --enable-ssl`